 Transferring Onto the Board

 Preheat your iron on the cotton setting for 5 minutes- no steam!
-Place your print, face down on the wood, and press the iron down in different areas of the print- don’t forget the edges and corners!
+Place your print, face down on the wood, protect it with a pillowcase or fabric, and press the iron down in different areas of the print- don’t forget the edges and corners!
 Press down fairly hard with the iron, but don’t move it back and forth.

 When we did it, the paper kept bubbling a little in the middle, so we thought it wasn’t working, but just ignore that.